adamsoufan/wave/README.md

 ## Demo

-When running, Wave Gestures can detect the following gestures:
+When running, Wave can detect the following gestures:

 - ✋ Open Hand
 - 🤌 Pinched Fingers